Sherman Phoenix receives $550,000 from Nan Gardetto, Dohmen Foundation | BizTimes Media Milwaukee

-Juli Kaufmann, president of Fix Development, learned Thursday she is $550,000 closer to raising the $3.5 million necessary to securing the financing necessary for the Sherman Phoenix project.
+Juli Kaufmann, president of Fix Development, learned Thursday she is $550,000 closer to raising the $3.5 million necessary to finance the Sherman Phoenix project.

 “I’m beside myself with disbelief,” Kaufmann said, adding that she is trying to match Gardetto’s $300,000 in the next 10 days.

-Kaufmann and The Juice Kitchen owner JoAnne Johnson-Sabir have been leading the fundraising and development for the $3.5 million project.
+Kaufmann and The Juice Kitchen owner JoAnne Johnson-Sabir are the co-developers for the $3.5 million Sherman Phoenix project.

 Funding has come from more than 50 investors, who included angel and crowd investors as well as philanthropists and a $250,000 Community Development Investment Grant from the Wisconsin Economic Development Corp.
 The City of Milwaukee is also providing $215,000 in tax increment financing.

-The Sherman Phoenix is to be an entrepreneurial and wellness hub, which is being developed in a former BMO Harris Bank branch at 3536 W. Fond du Lac Ave. that was damaged by fire during civil unrest in the Sherman Park neighborhood in 2016.
+The Sherman Phoenix is to be an entrepreneurial and wellness hub, plus a food hall, which will be developed in a former BMO Harris Bank branch at 3536 W. Fond du Lac Ave. that was damaged by fire during civil unrest in the Sherman Park neighborhood in 2016.
 The 20,000-square-foot space is set to open this fall.

 Kaufmann has described Sherman Phoenix as a cross between an indoor mall and a public market.
 The number of participants has grown, and the space will now have 20 small business tenants – a mix of food, wellness, beauty and retail – mostly owned by people of color.

-Juli Kaufmann, president of Fix Development, learned Thursday she is $550,000 closer to raising the $3.5 million necessary to securing the financing necessary for the Sherman Phoenix project.
+Juli Kaufmann, president of Fix Development, learned Thursday she is $550,000 closer to raising the $3.5 million necessary to finance the Sherman Phoenix project.

 “I’m beside myself with disbelief,” Kaufmann said, adding that she is trying to match Gardetto’s $300,000 in the next 10 days.

-Kaufmann and The Juice Kitchen owner JoAnne Johnson-Sabir have been leading the fundraising and development for the $3.5 million project.
+Kaufmann and The Juice Kitchen owner JoAnne Johnson-Sabir are the co-developers for the $3.5 million Sherman Phoenix project.

 Funding has come from more than 50 investors, who included angel and crowd investors as well as philanthropists and a $250,000 Community Development Investment Grant from the Wisconsin Economic Development Corp.
 The City of Milwaukee is also providing $215,000 in tax increment financing.

-The Sherman Phoenix is to be an entrepreneurial and wellness hub, which is being developed in a former BMO Harris Bank branch at 3536 W. Fond du Lac Ave. that was damaged by fire during civil unrest in the Sherman Park neighborhood in 2016.
+The Sherman Phoenix is to be an entrepreneurial and wellness hub, plus a food hall, which will be developed in a former BMO Harris Bank branch at 3536 W. Fond du Lac Ave. that was damaged by fire during civil unrest in the Sherman Park neighborhood in 2016.
 The 20,000-square-foot space is set to open this fall.

 Kaufmann has described Sherman Phoenix as a cross between an indoor mall and a public market.
 The number of participants has grown, and the space will now have 20 small business tenants – a mix of food, wellness, beauty and retail – mostly owned by people of color.